-NCC, CBN Sign MoU On Mobile Money, Financial Inclusion — Nigeria Today
+NCC, CBN sign MoU on mobile money, financial inclusion — Nigeria Today

-The executive vice chairman of the Nigerian Communications Commission (NCC), Prof Umar Garba and Governor of Central Bank of Nigeria, (CBN) Mr Godwin Emefiele, have signed a Memorandum of Understanding (MoU) to boost mobile money service penetration and financial inclusion in the country.
-Fielding questions from journalists shortly after the signing of the MoU at […]
+Nigerian Communications Commission (NCC) and the Central Bank of Nigeria (CBN) have signed a memorandum of understanding (MoU) to foster the growth of mobile money and financial inclusion in Nigeria.
+The MoU provides the framework for licensing of payment service providers and also guides the workings of the stakeholders both in the banking and telecommunication…

-The post NCC, CBN Sign MoU On Mobile Money, Financial Inclusion appeared first on Leadership Nigeria Newspapers.
+The post NCC, CBN sign MoU on mobile money, financial inclusion appeared first on BusinessDay : News you can trust.

 Do you have something awesome to share with the world?
 Click here to share